pponec/ujormKt/README.md

 - modelling conditions for ORM

-The ultimate goal of this project is to provide a programming interface (in Kotlin) for building a database query model in a natural way.
+The ultimate goal of this project is to provide a programming interface (in Kotlin) for building a database query model using [DSL](https://en.wiktionary.org/wiki/DSL) ready API, which allows type-safe compilation of SQL queries at compile time.
-That is, the sessions will be modeled in a similar way to how attribute chaining is done when reading the value of an object.
+A unique feature is the possibility of **chaining** the properties of the related entities and the simple rules for metamodel building.
-An entity here is an interface whose attributes are annotated with annotations similar to the JPA specification.
+An entity here is an interface that does not depend on any parent.
-The execution of database queries will then be delegated to an existing implementation, probably a clone of the Ujorm framework.
+At runtime, a virtual implementation is created from the interface that is based on storing values in the `Array` objects.
+Compared to storing data in the `Map`, this is a more memory-efficient and probably faster solution.

 See the target `SELECT` example: